 Remove PhotoQt APT Installations on Linux Mint

-Remove the package and its no-longer-needed dependencies first, then decide whether you also need to remove the optional PPA source.
+Remove the package first, then decide whether you also need to remove the optional PPA source.
+APT may suggest autoremovable dependencies afterward; review that list separately on a reused desktop.

 APT should now report the package as uninstalled.
 If you used only the default repository, the candidate remains the stock Mint package.